Homemade cannoli are crunchy and flaky with that classic cannoli chocolate chip filling.

 - Combine flour, sugar, and salt in a large bowl.

-- Cube the butter into small chunks then add to the flour mixture.
+- Cube the butter into small chunks, then add to the flour mixture.
 Mix until it resembles lumpy breadcrumbs.
 You can do this in a food processor, a stand mixer with the paddle attachment, or by rubbing the butter into the flour by hand

 - Add the egg and marsala wine and mix together just until a rough dough forms.
 If it needs more liquid, add a little splash more of the marsala wine and keep mixing.
 Don't overmix.

-- Knead until it is a nice smooth dough.
-Form into a round shape and wrap in plastic wrap.
+- Form into a disc and wrap in plastic wrap.
 Leave on the countertop to rest for 2 hours.
 If you want to prepare the cannoli dough in advance, you can make it the day before and leave it in the fridge overnight.
 Just bring it back down to room temperature before rolling it out.
-I have tested making this dough up to two days in advance and it still works great.
+I have tested making this dough up to two days in advance with great results.

 - Roll out the cannoli dough as thinly as possible.
 It is quite an elastic dough so this requires some patience and perseverance.
-If you have a pasta machine then that can make this process easier, but it will work just fine with a rolling pin and patience.
+If you have a pasta roller then that can make this process easier, but it will work just fine with a rolling pin and patience.
 Ideally, it should be thin enough that you can see your fingers through it.

 - Cut the thinly rolled dough into rounds using a circular cookie cutter.
-The longer you want your cannoli shells to be the larger you should cut your circles (but no longer than the cannoli forms).
+The longer you want your cannoli shells to be, the larger you should cut your circles (but no longer than the cannoli forms).
 If unsure, about 4-inch circles should work nicely.

 - It's best to fry the cannoli shells in small batches so that you can allow them plenty of space in the air fryer to crisp up nicely.
-Also, it means you can do a few at a time while letting some shells cool enough to remove from the tubes, and keep the momentum going.
+Also, it means you can do a few at a time while letting some shells cool enough to remove from the tubes and keep the momentum going.

-- Once the air fryer is preheated - place the first batch of cannoli shells into the basket, making sure they do not touch each other.
-Cook for 4-5 minutes, or until the outside of each cannoli shell is golden brown.
+- Once the air fryer is preheated, place the first batch of cannoli shells into the basket, making sure they do not touch each other.
+Cook for 4-5 minutes or until the outside of each cannoli shell is golden brown.
 There is no need to flip the shells over halfway through.

 - Once the cannoli shells are evenly golden brown, remove them from the air fryer and place them on a cooling rack lined with paper towels to remove any excess oil.